-In early 2017, Google introduced a change to mobile search results, which would be bad news for the web that uses interstitials.
+Since 2017, Google introduced a change in mobile search results, which would be bad news for the web that uses interstitials.
 Thus, it ensured that such pages that used interstitials that block user content, would lose visibility in mobile search results.
 An announcement, which of course, does not affect all interstitials.

 - Legal interstitials for cookies and age verification, etc.